Hasim Rahman: 2001: first world title and Lewis rivalry

 Rahman came back with three wins, including one in May 2000 over Corrie Sanders in a war in which he was dropped twice and came back to win in 7, and after that he was moved back up in the rankings.
 After this fight, Sanders briefly retired.
 Finally, on April 22, 2001, Rahman earned a shot at Lennox Lewis the WBC, IBO and IBF heavyweight champion with a win over Frankie Swindell.
 Rahman beat Swindell via 7th-round RTD.
 Swindell quit on his stool after the 7th round, informing the ringside doctor that he had suffered an eye injury.

 In the fight, held at Brakpan, South Africa, Lewis and Rahman traded hard blows for five rounds before Rahman, a 20-to-1 underdog, stunned the crowd by defeating Lewis via 5th-round KO.
 It was only the second loss of Lewis' career.
 His first was on September 24, 1994, when Oliver McCall defeated him via 2nd-round TKO.

 Lewis had an immediate-rematch clause in the contract for his defense against Hasim, and chose to invoke it.
 Rahman and his new promoter, Don King, made plans to defend the titles against David Izon, rather than giving Lewis his rematch.
 Lewis sued Rahman in U.S. federal court to enforce their contract.
 The judge, Neil McCluskey sided with Lewis and on November 17, 2001, in Las Vegas, the two men met again.
-This time, Lewis knocked Rahman out in the fourth round.
+This time, Lewis brutally knocked Rahman out in the fourth round.
 For the rematch, Lewis made $11 million and Rahman got $10 million.
 The fight generated 460,000 pay-per-view buys and $23 million in revenue.